-Thanks for your work as an HGO and your participate in our trainings — we really appreciate your work to help eradicate harassment in your local chapter and to help transform the culture of DSA to create a space that is welcoming and inclusive to members of all genders, races, and classes and ensures that everyone is able to organize without fear of harassment, abuse, or harm.
+Thanks for your work as an HGO and your participation in our trainings — we really appreciate your work to help eradicate harassment in your local chapter and to help transform the culture of DSA to create a space that is welcoming and inclusive to members of all genders, races, and classes and ensures that everyone is able to organize without fear of harassment, abuse, or harm.
 The National Harassment Grievance Officers (Paula and Ana) are here to support you in your work, and are available to answer questions and meet with you to discuss complicated grievance matters that may not be covered in the trainings and resources listed below.

 Here are some resources that may assist you in your work as an HGO (Harassment Grievance Officer):